w4bo/AA2627-unibo-mldm/slides/dt.md

 A discretization technique can be used to manage the complexity of the search for optimal split points.

 - __Static:__ discretization takes place only once before applying the algorithm
-- __Dynamic:__ discretization takes place at each recursion step by exploiting information about the distribution of input data to the Dt node.
+- __Dynamic:__ discretization takes place at each recursion step by exploiting information about the distribution of input data to the $D_t$ node.

 # Characteristic features {background-color="#121011"}